tasteking/PonziSleuth/README.md

     ollama serve
     ```

-    Pull model from Ollama server
+    Pull model from Ollama server in another terminal
     ```bash
     ollama pull llama3
     ```

-- Go back to the terminal with environment variables, run the test
+- Go back to the terminal with environment variables of the api key, run the test

     Everthing prepared right now, run a small test:
     ```bash
     bash test/test.sh
     ```

-- If the test didn't go wrong, the following command should work
+- If the test doesn't go wrong, detection result will output to `result` directory and the following command should work:
     ```bash
     # help
     PonziSleuth --help